DavisBrian/seqMeta/README.md

 ------------

 -   Export c.seqMeta
--   Fixed version 1.4.2 of CompQuadForm changing the *name* of the result.
+-   Fixed version 1.4.2 of CompQuadForm changing the *name* of the result
+-   Fixed canonical form CRAN url

 seqMeta 1.6.5
 -------------